Private Personal Trainer and Online Nutrition Coach, Palm Beach, Florida

 He is proud of what he has achieved in his career so far.

 “My education and experience have opened up a number of opportunities for me.
-For example, I was able to work on the cruise ships travelling through the USA and the Caribbean, and also got to work in New York for four years as the fitness trainer and programme director for a weight loss retreat.
-I love helping people from all over the world become the best version of themselves.”
+For example, I was able to work on the cruise ships travelling through the USA and the Caribbean, I worked in New York for four years as the fitness trainer and programme director for a weight loss retreat and now work with an exclusive community in Palm Beach, Florida, where I’ve been based for the past year.
+I love helping people from all over the world take their fitness and life to the next level by becoming the best version of themselves.”

 *The Exercise Science, and Physical Activity and Nutrition majors in the Bachelor of Sport and Recreation are now called Sport and Exercise Science, and Exercise Science and Nutrition.